Skip to Content

-Marromeu National Reserve (also known as Marromeu Buffalo Reserve) was proclaimed in colonial times to protect one of the densest buffalo populations in the world.
-Unfortunately, wildlife numbers have dwindled dramatically since then, but recent conservation efforts are in place to restore this beautiful ecosystem.
-The birdlife is fantastic and Marromeu supports the densest waterbird population in the country.
+Marromeu National Reserve (also known as Marromeu Buffalo Reserve) was established in colonial times to protect one of the densest buffalo populations in the world.
+Unfortunately, wildlife numbers have dwindled dramatically since then, but conservation efforts are in place to restore this beautiful ecosystem.
+The birdlife is fantastic and Marromeu supports the densest waterbird population in Mozambique.
 A highlight is seeing the many breeding pairs of wattled cranes.
-There are currently no tourist facilities, but self-sufficient visitors with a 4x4 can explore this underdeveloped reserve.
+There are currently no tourist facilities, but self-sufficient visitors with a 4x4 vehicle can explore this underdeveloped reserve.

 Pros & Cons

-- There is no accommodation, only basic campsites
+• There are no accommodations, only basic campsites

 Wildlife

-A change in ecology (when several dams were built along the Zambezi River that reduced the natural flooding of the land) depleted wildlife numbers in the reserve.
+Wildlife numbers in Marromeu were depleted by a change in ecology when several dams were built along the Zambezi River, which reduced the natural flooding of the land.
 The civil war also took its toll, as it did on all the reserves in Mozambique.
-Wildlife numbers are slowly increasing in the area though, and animals present include buffalo, elephant, Lichtenstein's hartebeest, zebra, waterbuck and sable.
+Wildlife numbers are slowly increasing in the area though, and animals present include buffalo, elephant, zebra, Lichtenstein's hartebeest, waterbuck and sable.
 There are small numbers of leopards and lions, and cheetahs were recently reintroduced as well.

 Scenery